 Sunday, 5 July 2020

-If using a wool cure (such as Disana conditioner) you need approximately one teaspoon of wool cure to 1 litre of water (max.
-30 degrees).
-Use lukewarm water to soak the wrap for 15 minutes to 8 hours in the solution, overnight is good.
-If you are lanolising for the first time, I would recommend 8 hours if possible.
+You need about one teaspoon of wool cure to 1 litre of water (cool or lukewarm).
+A good way to do this is in an old ice cream tub.
+Use lukewarm water to soak the wrap from 10 minutes to 8 hours in the solution, overnight is good.
 No need to rinse, just dry as above, after washing.